 Thankfully, I know what I need to do these days, and we set our bearings on the closest hospital.
 As a bit of an emergency room connoisseur these days, I can highly recommend the folks at Eisenhower Medical Center who set the land speed record for diagnosing, treating and discharging me.
 Ask for Heather if you’re ever there.
 She kicks ass.
 After a failed 1 AM wild goose chase through the streets of Palm Springs in search of a 24-hour pharmacist, we had to give in and retreat back to our hotel.
 It was past 3 AM before we finally got to sleep.

 We spent most of this morning scrambling to tie up the loose ends caused by last night’s detour.
-We hastily packed up our stuff, bid farewell to the world’s greatest grandparents, filled my prescription, went back to the hotel after getting a call we forgot a handful of items, and hit the road with back to Sin City.
+We hastily packed up our stuff, bid farewell to the world’s greatest grandparents, filled my prescription, went back to the hotel after getting a call we forgot a handful of items, and hit the road back to Sin City.
 We only had to pull over a couple of times to make sure we weren’t lost.
 I guess the moral of the story is that, despite my best efforts, I still have lessons to learn.

 Here’s to surviving another third day snafu.
 Some bumps are unavoidable, it’s all about how you recover.